MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

     -   Description: **Test3**
 ![A screenshot of 3 new description fields on customers.](media/L3P02.png)

+> Note: These will not be visible without a successful build.

 1. Select **Save** and navigate to the **Accounts receivable** module, expand **Customers**, and then select **All customers**.